-- Class attendance - Assigned readings in textbooks and on reserve. - One or two ungraded (but obligatory) map exercises - Two self-propelled museum visits, with a short 4-5 pp. paper each. - Two midterm tests - A final exam.
+- Class attendance - Assigned readings in textbooks and on reserve. - One or two ungraded (but obligatory) map exercises - One self-propelled visit to the Walters Art Museum, Baltimore - Two short (4-5 pp. papers) based on your museum visit and background on-line research. - Two midterm tests - A final exam.